-- (a) A judicial candidate or officeholder, a specific-purpose committee for supporting or opposing a judicial candidate, or a specific-purpose committee for assisting a judicial officeholder may not use a political contribution to make a campaign expenditure for judicial office or to make an officeholder expenditure in connection with a judicial office if the contribution was accepted while the candidate or officeholder: - (1) was a candidate for an office other than a judicial office; or - (2) held an office other than a judicial office, unless the person had become a candidate for judicial office.
+(a) A judicial candidate or officeholder, a specific-purpose committee for supporting or opposing a judicial candidate, or a specific-purpose committee for assisting a judicial officeholder may not use a political contribution to make a campaign expenditure for judicial office or to make an officeholder expenditure in connection with a judicial office if the contribution was accepted while the candidate or officeholder:

+(1) was a candidate for an office other than a judicial office; or

+(2) held an office other than a judicial office, unless the person had become a candidate for judicial office and the contribution was made in connection with an election for judicial office.

-- (b) A candidate, officeholder, or specific-purpose committee for supporting, opposing, or assisting the candidate or officeholder may not use a political contribution to make a campaign expenditure for an office other than a judicial office or to make an officeholder expenditure in connection with an office other than a judicial office if the contribution was accepted while the candidate or officeholder: - (1) was a candidate for a judicial office; or - (2) held a judicial office, unless the person had become a candidate for another office. - (c) This section does not prohibit a candidate or officeholder from making a political contribution to another candidate or officeholder. - (d) A person who violates this section is liable for a civil penalty not to exceed three times the amount of political contributions used in violation of this section.
+(b) A candidate, officeholder, or specific-purpose committee for supporting, opposing, or assisting the candidate or officeholder may not use a political contribution to make a campaign expenditure for an office other than a judicial office or to make an officeholder expenditure in connection with an office other than a judicial office if the contribution was accepted while the candidate or officeholder:

+(1) was a candidate for a judicial office; or

+(2) held a judicial office, unless the person had become a candidate for another office and the contribution was made in connection with an election for judicial office.